CopyOnWriteArraySet in Java

 CopyOnWriteArraySet is a member of the Java Collections Framework.
 It is a Set that uses an internal CopyOnWriteArrayList for all of its operations.
 It was introduced in JDK 1.5, we can say that it is a thread-safe version of Set.
 To use this class, we need to import it from java.util.concurrent package.

-It shares some properties of Set and also has its own properties:
+It shares some properties of Set and also has its own properties as listed:

 - The internal implementation of CopyOnWriteArraySet is CopyOnWriteArrayList only.